Skip to main content

 import java.util.Scanner;

 You are NOT ALLOWED to include any other import statements in your solutions.
-That means you cannot use any built-in java data structures.
+Check with the professor before you import anything else.

 1. Objectives